gmarkall/nbep-7/README.md

-In addition to memory, Numba manages the allocation and deallocation of [streams](http://numba.pydata.org/numba-doc/latest/cuda-reference/host.html?highlight=stream#numba.cuda.stream) and modules (a module is a compiled object).
+In addition to memory, Numba manages the allocation and deallocation of [streams](http://numba.pydata.org/numba-doc/latest/cuda-reference/host.html?highlight=stream#numba.cuda.stream) and modules (a module is a compiled object, which is generated from `@cuda.jit`-ted functions).
 The management of streams and modules should be unchanged by the presence or absence of an EMM.

 ## Non-requirements